Frequently asked questions

 Ongoing cost and contractual advice

-Value management of the project (ie: incorporating cost options, material selection changes etc to reduce overall cost)
+Value management to reduce overall cost, if required (ie: incorporating cost options, material selection changes etc)

 Minor modifications to the floor plan that remain reasonably within the original brief/scope